Here is a question several customers have asked me. Have you experienced this issue?

 In the worst case, the offsets would be at 180 degrees.
 If the DUT happens to have offsets (at each end) to match the test cable, to some extent it will cancel out the offset effect.
-Therefore, the loss in measurement (due to this effect) will be less than in referencing, and the cable’s Insertion Loss will measure less than it should.
+Therefore, the loss in measurement (due to this effect) will be less than in referencing, and the cable’s Insertion loss will be negative, it will appear to have Gain!

 In general, test jumper offsets will be at random orientations relative to the device under test, and other loss effects may be greater.
 The effect will be to randomly add or subtract a small amount from the “true” IL of the DUT.
 But actual “gainer” DUTs will sometimes occur.